thepacketgeek/bgpd-rs/README.md

 ]
 ```

-You can send the BGPd process a `SIGHUP` to reload and update peer configs.
+You can send the BGPd process a `SIGHUP` [E.g. `pkill -HUP bgpd$`] to reload and update peer configs.
 The following items can be updated:

 ## Peers
 - Added & removed